developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

             * **Total licenses available -** quantity of licenses that are available and can be allocated to devices
             * **Total licenses consumed -** quantity of licenses allocated to devices
         * **List of licenses purchased** with corresponding quantity and expiration date.
 This data is static and removed from the list after the expiration date is surpassed.
-        * **Refresh data** button to refresh license data on-demand.
+        * **Sync Licenses** button to refresh license data on-demand.
 The license information is updated once each day.
         * **Time stamp** of the last occurrence when the license information was synchronized with the license server.

 <!-- -->